 - Exact function and substitutability in each EEE application,

 - Waste management issues (exposure of workers, emissions to environment, quality of recyclate, etc.).

 The most recent EU assessment of Diantimony Trioxide under RoHS (December 2019) concluded that ATO should NOT be restricted under RoHS, but that it may be reconsidered for restriction in a future review. i2a disagrees with the second part of this conclusion, as the risk of using ATO in EEE has not been demonstrated, and none of the four conditions in Article 6 of RoHS to be restricted are met by ATO.
+The final consultants’ report is expected to be published in July 2020.
 More information can be found here.